ropensci-archive/roweb2/content/blog/2018-10-02-outcomerate.md

 The package calculates standard outcome rates in R in order to encourage transparent research, open methods, and scientific comparability.
 It does so using the [_American Association of Public Opinion Research_](https://www.aapor.org)'s (AAPOR) [definitions](https://www.aapor.org/Standards-Ethics/Standard-Definitions-(1).aspx) of the rates,  which are the industry standard.
 By collecting them in one package, it saves you the time of repetitively looking up each rate and calculating them separately.

 As a contrived example, let's assume we draw a sample of 10 people.
 Five individuals provide a complete interview (`I`), one provides a partial interview (`P`), one refuses to participate (`R`), and two are unreachable but known to be eligible (`NC`).
-Our 10th case is also unreachable but we don't know if he/she is illegible to begin with (`UH`).
+Our 10th case is also unreachable but we don't know if they is illegible to begin with (`UH`).

 ``` r
 library(outcomerate)